 World Energy Outlook

-- 450 Scenario: A scenario presented in the World Energy Outlook, which sets out an energy pathway consistent with the goal of limiting the global increase in temperature to 2°C by limiting concentration of greenhouse gases in the atmosphere to around 450 parts per million of CO2.
+- 450 Scenario sets out an energy pathway consistent with the goal of limiting the global increase in temperature to 2°C by limiting concentration of greenhouse gases in the atmosphere to around 450 parts per million of CO2.

 Energy Technology Perspectives

-- The 4°C Scenario (4DS) takes into account recent pledges made by countries to limit emissions and step up efforts to improve energy efficiency.
-It serves as the primary benchmark in ETP 2012 when comparisons are made between scenarios.
-Projecting a long-term temperature rise of 4°C, the 4DS is broadly consistent with the World Energy Outlook New Policies Scenario through 2035 (IEA, 2011).
-In many respects, this is already an ambitious scenario that requires significant changes in policy and technologies.
-Moreover, capping the temperature increase at 4°C requires significant additional cuts in emissions in the period after 2050.
+- The 4°C Scenario (4DS) takes into account recent pledges by countries to limit emissions and improve energy efficiency, which help limit the long-term temperature increase to 4°C. In many respects the 4DS is already an ambitious scenario, requiring significant changes in policy and technologies.
+Moreover, capping the long-term temperature increase at 4°C requires significant additional cuts in emissions in the period after 2050.